Axolotlsfirstlillilypad/Portfolio/README.md

   )
 ```

-We clean the dataset by keeping only relevant columns and removing aggregate "World" entries to focus on individual countries.
+We clean the dataset by removing data columns with too many NA values to extrapolate and removing aggregate "World" entries to focus on individual countries.
 ymd(date) converts strings to Date objects.
 Missing values in new_cases and new_deaths are replaced with zero because zeros are meaningful for days without new cases or deaths.

 # Time series plot for selected countries